Amateur Radio Emergency Communications: Sports & Cultural Events

 AREC regularly use volunteer contributions to sporting and cultural events as training for their communications methods and equipment.
 One notable event in New Zealand is the Rally of New Zealand, a World Rally Championships stage during which AREC provides a substantial number of volunteer radio operators for control, safety and results traffic handling.
 These events provide an excellent opportunity to practise the establishment of portable radio equipment in the field, as well as a Headquarters facility and mobile stations.
 Radio traffic during the course of the event provides an opportunity to practise message handling procedures both in the field and at Rally HQ.

-Obter events AREC may participate in include Cycle Events, Marathons, Santa Parades, 4WD events and Horse Treks, as examples.
+Other events AREC may participate in include Cycle Events, Marathons, Santa Parades, 4WD events and Horse Treks, as examples.
 Any situation requiring reliable radio comms in a slightly unconventional environment, may be able to benefit from AREC involvement.
 The alternative is often the use of Cellular Phones (unsuitable in poor coverage areas) or commercial (costly) radio providers.